Airbus chief gambles on giving managers their wings

 Such change is risky in an industry where tiny errors can cost billions, as investors and airlines learned to their cost when coordination broke down on the A380 superjumbo or Boeing lost control of the supply chain for its 787 Dreamliner.

-But after reaching 60,000 workers, Airbus has become too big to run from the centre as Bregier aims to lift profit margins to 10 percent by 2015 from a meagre 1.8 percent in 2011.
+But after reaching 60,000 workers, Airbus has become too big to run from the centre as Bregier aims to lift profit margins to 10 percent by 2015 from a meager 1.8 percent in 2011.

 It is also a potentially astute one following a row between Airbus and Germany over jobs, taking the sting out of charges that power is concentrating at the company's French headquarters in Toulouse.
 Bregier is tipped as the next chief executive of parent EADS, following Germany's Tom Enders.

-France and Germany agreed last week on the biggest overhaul of EADS in over in a decade, following a failed attempt at merging with UK defence company BAE Systems (BAES.L).
+France and Germany agreed last week on the biggest overhaul of EADS in over in a decade, following a failed attempt at merging with UK defense company BAE Systems (BAES.L).
 The German state will take a direct stake for the first time, but analysts say the deal also severely curbs government powers to interfere.

 Bregier admits that politics still plays a role in his part of the group, as well as its rival.
 "Airbus is in a political environment; I will not deny it, of course," he said.
 "Who can say that Boeing is not in a political environment?"